JazzMaster/LazGFX/README.md

 				Use better compile time optimizations
 		Second-
 				Use more efficient Logic methods
-		Third-
+                Like turning off "state tracking" until absolutely required to turn it on Third-
 				Try another method of implementation like OGL/DirectX vs WinAPI/Xlib

 Ive tried to do the second for you- as best possible.
-Math is not my strong-suit.(GL is riddled w Matrice Math)
+Math is not my strong-suit.(GL is riddled w Matrice Math).

 Try to keep the ports HERE- DO NOT FORK unnecessarily.
 I will be happy to import code.